 The home hospitality exception to the gift rules has historically covered hospitality such as meals, beverages and occasional lodging that occur in someone's home, as long as the host was present.
-The new hospitality exception now broadens the exception to include activities with the host at his or her vacation home/time share or on a boat or recreational vehicle.
-The new hospitality exception home/time share or on a boat or recreational vehicle.
+12 The new hospitality exception now broadens the exception to include activities with the host at his or her vacation home/time share or on a boat or recreational vehicle.
+13

 However, the new regulations significantly narrow the scope of who can offer such hospitality and qualify under this exception.
-Under the new rule, the hospitality provider can only be someone with whom the official has a "relationship, connection or association unconnected to the official's position" and the hospitality must be provided as part of that relationship.
+Under the new rule, the hospitality provider can only be someone with whom the official has a "relationship, connection or association unconnected to the official's position" and the hospitality must be provided as part of that relationship.14